 Over 12.5 million plastic rings were made in order to fabricate simulated chain mail for the movie.
 Two crew members spent the length of the shoot linking the rings by hand into suits of armor.
 By the end of production, they had worn the fingerprints off their thumbs and index fingers.

 During filming, most of the members of the Fellowship took up surfing in New Zealand in their spare time.
 Among them was Viggo Mortensen, who wiped out terribly one day, and bruised one whole side of his face.
-The next day, makeup tried to mask the bruising and swelling, but were unsuccessful.
+The next day, Make-up Artists tried to mask the bruising and swelling, but were unsuccessful.
 Instead, Peter Jackson opted to film Mortenson from one side for the entire scene.
-In the Mines of Moria when they find the tomb, Aragorn is only seen from one side in the whole scene.
+In the Mines of Moria, when they find the tomb, Aragorn is only seen from one side in the whole scene.

 Eight of the nine members of the Fellowship got a small tattoo of the word "nine" spelled out in Tengwar, which is the Elvish script created by Tolkien.
 They got it at a tattoo parlor in Wellington, New Zealand, to commemorate the experience of the movie.
-The ninth member, John Rhys-Davies, declined and sent his stunt double in his place.
+The ninth member, John Rhys-Davies, declined, and sent his stunt double in his place.
 Elijah Wood's tattoo is on his lower stomach.
 Sean Astin and Billy Boyd have the tattoo on their ankles (to commemorate all those hours in the hobbit feet).
 Orlando Bloom, who plays the archer elf Legolas, has his on his forearm.
 His tattoo is visible during a fight scene in Pirates of the Caribbean: The Curse of the Black Pearl (2003).
-Ian McKellen's is on his shoulder.
+Sir Ian McKellen's is on his shoulder.
 Dominic Monaghan's is on his shoulder.
 And the eighth member, Sean Bean, has his tattoo on his right shoulder.
 Viggo Mortensen has his tattoo on his left shoulder.
 It is visible on some pictures from the movie Eastern Promises (2007)

-Peter Jackson originally contemplated having the character of Tom Bombadil, a character that was in the book but never made it to the movie, incorporated into a cameo scene in which the Hobbits are walking through the forest and see a man with a feathered cap dart through the trees, then they hear Tom singing and begin running through the forest, but ran out of time to film it.
+Peter Jackson originally contemplated having the character of Tom Bombadil, a character that was in the book, but never made it to the movie, incorporated into a cameo scene, in which the Hobbits are walking through the forest and see a man with a feathered cap dart through the trees, then they hear Tom singing, and begin running through the forest, but ran out of time to film it.